 The employee pension plan under the Labor Pension Act of the R.O.C. (the Act) is a defined contribution plan.
-For the defined contribution plan, the Company will make monthly contributions of no less than 6% of the monthly wages of the employees.
-The Company has made monthly contributions of 6% based on each individual employee's salary or wage to employees' pension accounts subject to the plan.
+For the defined contribution plan, the Company and its domestic subsidiaries will make monthly contributions of no less than 6% of the monthly wages of the employees.
+The Company and its domestic subsidiaries have made monthly contributions of 6% based on each individual employee's salary or wage to employees' pension accounts subject to the plan.